swseighman/PythonIntro/README.md

 ## Next Steps

-We'll walk through basic features of the Python language:
+We'll walk through basic features of the Python language (located in the `basics` folder):

 * Variables
 * Data Types